krmbzds/stars/README.md

 ## PHP

+- [monicahq/chandler](https://github.com/monicahq/chandler) - The upcoming brand new version of Monica.
+Not suitable for production use at the moment.
 - [henrywhitaker3/Speedtest-Tracker](https://github.com/henrywhitaker3/Speedtest-Tracker) - Continuously track your internet speed
 - [mautic/mautic](https://github.com/mautic/mautic) - Mautic: Open Source Marketing Automation Software.
 - [mcguirepr89/BirdNET-Pi](https://github.com/mcguirepr89/BirdNET-Pi) - A realtime acoustic bird classification system for the Raspberry Pi 4B, 3B+, and 0W2 built on the TFLite version of BirdNET.